fateemaazaahraae/pipex/README.md

     <ol>
       <li>
         <h4>What is Pipe ? </h4>
         <p>In C, a pipe is a form of inter-process communication (IPC) that allows data to be passed between two processes.
 It acts as a unidirectional communication channel, typically used for communication between a parent process and its child process or between two related processes.
-You must include the unistd.h header file. <br> It takes an array of 2 int as an argument (Ex : pipefd(fd[2]) ).
+You must include the <strong>unistd.h</strong> header file. <br> It takes an array of 2 int as an argument (Ex : pipefd(fd[2]) ).
 The array pipefd is used to return two file descriptors referring to the ends of the pipe. pipefd[0] refers to the read end of the pipe. pipefd[1] refers to the write end of the pipe.
 Data written to the write end of the pipe is buffered by the kernel until it is read from the read end of the pipe
 On success, 0 is returned.
 On error, -1 is returned, and errno is set appropriately.</p>
       </li>
     </ol>